Kentucky vs Kansas State Players to Watch - Second Round

 Top Players to Watch: Kentucky vs. Kansas State - Second Round

-Oscar Tshiebwe and Markquis Nowell are two players to watch on Sunday at 2:40 PM ET, when the Kentucky Wildcats match up with the Kansas State Wildcats in the second round of the NCAA tournament at Greensboro Coliseum.
+Oscar Tshiebwe and Markquis Nowell are two players to watch on Sunday at 2:40 PM ET, when the Kentucky Wildcats square off against the Kansas State Wildcats in the second round of the NCAA tournament at Greensboro Coliseum.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.